sparkflows/sparkflows-docs/docs/aws/admin-guide/mwaa/cross-account.rst

 - **Account A:** Where the Sparkflows application is running on ECS Fargate.
 - **Account B:** Where MWAA is set up.

-Account A: ECS Fargate Role (Sparkflows)
+Account A : ECS Fargate Role (Sparkflows)
 ----------------------------------------

 ECS Fargate Task Role (in Account A)